Adrilaw/ELIANA-Remote-Access-Trojan/README.md

 # 📋 **Configuration**

-## Step 1: Get Your Telegram Credentials
+## Step 2.
+Get Your Telegram Credentials and configure .py script

 ### 1. Retrieve Your Telegram User ID